CurryOnCoders/SagaBus/README.md

 ## Projects

 ### Curryon.Akka.Persistence.EventStore
 An Akka.net Persistence package for [EventStore](http://geteventstore.com).
 Supports the use of EventStore Event Streams as Akka.net Event Journals, where each PersistenceId in Akka.net is a unique stream in EventStore.
 Also supports using EventStore as an Akka.net SnapshotStore, creating Snapshot and SnapshotMetadata streams for each Akka.net PersistenceId.
-Also implements the standard Akka.net Persistence Query API using EventStore Subscriptions.
+Implements the standard Akka.net Persistence Query API using EventStore Subscriptions.

 ### CurryOn.Common
 A library of useful tools for F# development